Azure/AKS-DevSecOps-Workshop/docs/modules/Module1/lab-workloadidentity.md

 ---
 # Module 1 - Workload Identity

-Workload Identity allows pods to access Azure resources using Azure managed identity and removes the need to store any secret.
-For example, a workload that may store files in Azure Storage, and when it needs to access those files, the pod authenticates itself against the resource as an Azure managed identity.
+Workload Identity allows pods to access Azure resources using Azure managed identities and removes the need to store any principal secrets.
+For example, given a workload that may store files in Azure Storage,  when it needs to access those files, the pod authenticates itself against the resource as an Azure managed identity.

 Workload Identity for AKS integrates with the Kubernetes native capabilities to federate with any external identity providers.

-The feature sunsets the existing pod-managed identity makes it easier to use and deploy, and overcomes several limitations in Azure AD pod-managed identity.
+The feature sunsets the existing pod-managed identity and makes it easier to use and deploy, and overcomes several limitations in Azure AD pod-managed identity.

 ![Flow](../../assets/images/module1/aks-workload-identity-model.png)